ericasaywhat/Epidemix/reports/final_report.md

 ------

 ### Abstract
-Holme and Kim propose a model, the HK model, based on Barabási and Albert's, BA model, that yields a higher level of clustering and simulates the dynamics of social networks more accurately.
-We explore Holme and Kim's algorithm using data from Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX.
+Holme and Kim propose a model, the HK model, based on Barabási and Albert's, BA model, that yields a higher level of clustering.
+We explore Holme and Kim's algorithm using data from the Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX.
 We generate networks without preferential attachment and find that the results are still scale-free and highly clustered.

 ------
 ### Introduction
 What characteristics of simulated networks represent real-world social networks?
-Many simulated networks are scale-free to simulate the behaviour of social networks, regardless of size, and include the clustering fundamental to social networks.
+Many simulated networks are scale-free to simulate the behaviour of social networks, regardless of size.
+They also include the clustering behavior fundamental to social networks, where clustering is a measure of how connected a subset of nodes is.
 Barabási and Albert are the first to simulate a scale-free social network using preferential attachment.
 Preferential attachment is the concept in which nodes with higher degrees have a higher probability of connecting to new nodes.
 The BA model exhibits scale-free behavior, but its clustering coefficient is not as high as a real-world social network's.
 Holme and Kim introduce triad formation to the BA model, operating under their observation that when one person becomes friends with another, they also become friends with the friends of the other person.

 ### Replicating Holme and Kim's Experiment